anionDev/ProjectTemplates/Templates/Conventions/BranchingSystem/GitFlow.md

 # Branching-system

-Generally [GitFlow](https://nvie.com/posts/a-successful-git-branching-model/) will be used as branching-systm.
+Generally [GitFlow](https://nvie.com/posts/a-successful-git-branching-model/) will be applied as branching-systm.

-# Branches
+# Special branches

 There must be 2 branches:

-- `stable` (default-branch)
+- `main` (default-branch)
-- `main` (contains version-tags)
+- `stable`

-Both branches are only allowed to get modified due to pull-requests or release-scripts.
+# Branch-usage

+Only stable-based bug-branches and the main-branch (using a temporary `release`-branch) are allowed to get merged to stable-branch.
+Merging to the stable-branch and to the main-branch is only allowed via Merge-request and as non-ff-commit.

+When a merge to the `stable`-branch is completed then `stable` must be merged back to `main` due to a Merge-request.

-When merging to stable (or immediately before) the build-pipeline should be executed.
+When merging to `main` (or immediately before) the build-pipeline should be executed.
+The merge-request is not allowed to be completed when the build-pipeline fails.

-When merging to main (or immediately before) the build-pipeline should be executed.
-Addtionally (when the build-pipeline ran without any issues) a git-tag (containing the version-number) on the merge-commit should be created and this version should be released.
+When merging to `stable` (or immediately before) the build-pipeline should be executed.
+The merge-request is not allowed to be completed when the build-pipeline fails.
+Addtionally a git-tag (containing the version-number) on the merge-commit should be created and this version should be released.

-## Branch-protection
+# Branch-protections

 The following recommendations for branch protections result from the description above: